Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 3000 Gold
 - Longbow

-**Sepsis**: Dealing Damage with _Mortal Reminder_ towards a target applies two stacks of grievous wonds.
+**Sepsis**: Dealing Damage with _Mortal Reminder_ towards a target applies grievous wonds.
 Whenever you make an attack roll against a target with grievous wounds with _Mortal Reminder_ you have +1 crit chance.

 **Death's Drag**: When you critically hit a target you deal 1d8 additional necrotic damage